 The Animal Clinic (TAC) is an American Animal Hospital Association Certified hospital, meeting and exceeding the highest veterinary medical standards to offer your dogs and cats the best care possible.
 Dr. Gary Riggs and Dr. Ben Bedore enjoy all types and sizes of dogs and cats.
 LEARN MORE HERE

 Gary Riggs DVM, ABVP

 Dr. Riggs is Board Certified in Avian Practice and one of the first 20 veterinarians to become board certified in the specialty’s charter class.
 He has over 30 years experience caring for a wide variety of dog, cat, zoo, exotic, avian, and wildlife species.
 Dr. Riggs has been associated with the Metropolitan Veterinary Hospital since 1981, and is a member of the Metropolitan Veterinary Referral Group.
 He is the owner of the Barberton Veterinary Clinic and started the Norton based Bird and Exotic Specialty Hospital in 1993.

-Dr. Riggs is a founding member of Wild4Ever (www.wild4ever.com) a 501(C)(3) non-profit local and worldwide wildlife conservation foundation.
+Dr. Riggs is a founding member of Wild4Ever (www.wild4ever.com) a 501(C)(3) non-profit wildlife conservation foundation.
 Wild4Ever supports local wildlife rehabilitation, offers conservation scholarships for local individuals and groups, and supports conservation efforts locally and globally.